tycsheep/research/README.md

 This notebook detects rice seedlings from the input UAV images.
 The original images aren't shown in this repository.
 > For each input image, output:
->> 1. Four result images with the detected rice seedlings drawing on the image.
+> 1. Four result images with the detected rice seedlings drawing on the image.
->> 2. .csv file with the position of detected rice seedlings.
+> 2. .csv files with the position of detected rice seedlings.

 ##### Example
 `input image`